 - Particularly nasty example in '80s cop show Houston Knights; the person wearing the wire was a civilian volunteer helping the police (partly because he had a romantic interest in one of the cops).
 Partway through the discussion, the wire malfunctioned and started sparking, and he was immediately shot and killed.

-- One Australian mini-series involved a married couple who'd been convinced by the Australian Federal Police to help them gather evidence against a drug smuggling gang in Thailand.
+- An Australian mini-series The Bite involved a married couple who'd been convinced by the Australian Federal Police to help them gather evidence against a drug smuggling gang.
 While talking to the smugglers the electronic listening device actually beeps, and only some quick improvisation by the wife (she pretends it's her child's toy that's been left switched on) averts the crisis.
+She gives the feds an earful afterwards.

 - In Criminal Minds, when the person wearing the wiretap nervously keeps moving his jacket, it caused the investigators to lose several important pieces of information.